torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 and `sunsite.unc.edu`, allows user level control of these flags.

-The need to know the purpose of opening the CD-ROM device
+The need to kyesw the purpose of opening the CD-ROM device
 =========================================================

 Traditionally, Unix devices can be used in two different `modes`,